Cold medicine: Alternative medicine

 A small study found honey may be a minimally effective cough treatment due to "well-established antioxidant and antimicrobial effects" and a tendency to soothe irritated tissue.
 A Cochrane review found there was weak evidence to recommend for or against the use of honey in children as a cough remedy.
-In light of these findings, the Cochrane study they found honey was better than no treatment, placebo, or diphenhydramine but not better than dextromethorphan for relieving cough symptoms.
+In light of these findings, the Cochrane study found honey was better than no treatment, placebo, or diphenhydramine but not better than dextromethorphan for relieving cough symptoms.
 Honey's use as a cough treatment has been linked on several occasions to infantile botulism and accordingly should not be used in children less than one year old.

 Many alternative treatments are used to treat the common cold, though data on effectiveness is generally limited.
-A 2007 review states that, "alternative therapies (i.e., Echinacea, vitamin C, and zinc) are not recommended for treating common cold symptoms; however,...Vitamin C prophylaxis may modestly reduce the duration and severity of the common cold in the general population and may reduce the incidence of the illness in persons exposed to physical and environmental stresses."
+A 2007 review states that, "alternative therapies (i.e., Echinacea, vitamin C, and zinc) are not recommended for treating common cold symptoms; however, Vitamin C prophylaxis may modestly reduce the duration and severity of the common cold in the general population and may reduce the incidence of the illness in persons exposed to physical and environmental stresses."
 A 2014 review also found insufficient evidence for Echinacea, where no clinical relevance was proven to provide benefit for treating the common cold, despite a weak benefit for positive trends.
 Similarly, a 2014 systematic review showed that garlic may prevent occurrences of the common cold but there was insufficient evidence of garlic in treating the common cold and studies reported adverse effects of a rash and odour.
-Therefore, more research need to be done to prove that the benefits out weight the harms.
+Therefore, more research needs to be done to prove that the benefits outweigh the harms.

-A 2009 review found that the evidence supporting the effectiveness of zinc is mixed with respect to cough, and a 2011 Cochrane review concluded that zinc "administered within 24 hours of onset of symptoms reduces the duration and severity of the common cold in healthy people".
+Evidence supporting the effectiveness of zinc is mixed with respect to cough.
 A 2003 review concluded: "Clinical trial data support the value of zinc in reducing the duration and severity of symptoms of the common cold when administered within 24 hours of the onset of common cold symptoms."
 Zinc gel in the nose may lead to long-term or permanent loss of smell.
 The FDA therefore discourages its use.

 Recreational usage

 Cough medicines, especially those containing dextromethorphan and codeine, are often abused as recreational drugs.
 Abuse may result in hallucinations, loss of consciousness and death.
+Many cough syrups can contain acetaminophen which will cause liver damage in recreational users.